UdelaRInterior/ansible-role-proxmox-create-lxc/README.md

 Ansible role proxmox_create_lxc
 =========

- A complete role for LXC container creation in a Proxmox Virtual Environement (pve) cluster, with network fulluy configured and eventually several disks with acl and quotas management.
+ A complete role for LXC container creation in a Proxmox Virtual Environement (pve) cluster, with network fully configured and eventually several disks with acl and quotas management.

 Requirements
 ------------